CycloneDX/cyclonedx-node-npm/docs/result.md

 This makes additional after-the-fact deduplication redundant.

-All additional logic how module de-deduplication could be done will come to the conclusion that it is invalid per definition, due to the rules of graph identity that apply.
+All additional logic how module de-deduplication could be done will come to the conclusion that it is invalid per definition, due to the previously described rules of graph/node identity that applies here.

 See [Milestone: after-the-fact component deduplication](https://github.com/CycloneDX/cyclonedx-node-npm/milestone/2)
 See [Discussion: describe how component de-duplication works](https://github.com/CycloneDX/cyclonedx-node-npm/discussions/307)